Table of Contents

 1. Start with a strong personal statement

-A good personal statement drives the employer to read the rest of your CV by summarising your most job-relevant mechanic skills in 3–4 sentences or bullets.
+A good personal statement hooks the employer by summarising your most relevant skills and achievements in 3–4 sentences or bullet points.

 Professional Motor Mechanic with over 9 years’ experience and many highly-developed technical trade skills.
 Extremely hard-working with an outstanding record of success and achievement on the job — repairing and maintaining different vehicles ranging from cars and lorries to motorbikes and scooters.
 Service-oriented, driven to achieve goals, and able to supervise projects to meet challenging deadlines and objectives.

-2. Choose the proper CV format for your experience level
+2. Use the right structure for your experience level

 Car-Servicing Skills